TobyHFerguson/cdsw-demo-short/README.md

 ```Python
 ! pip2 install --upgrade dask keras matplotlib pandas_highcharts protobuf tensorflow seaborn
 ```
-Note, you must then stop the workbench and restart it in order for all the packages to be seen.
+Note, you must then stop the session and start a new Python session in order for all the packages to be seen.

 2. In an R Session:
 ```R